LexGridnev/coinmetro-cli/README.md

 ## Installation

 ### From source (recommended)
-Coinmetro CLI is a node.js application, so you need [node.js](https://nodejs.org/en/) installed to run it.
+Coinmetro CLI is a node.js application, so you need [node.js](https://nodejs.org/en/) and npm installed to run it.

 If you know how to use git just clone the repository, then install it with npm: